letimm/WGSfqs-to-genolikelihoods/README.md

 lcWGSpipeline_step4-filterdata will submit the following to the cluster: angsd -b <list_of_bamfiles_from_ckpt_file> -ref <reference_genome> -out <angsd_dir/[basic_filter]]> [-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1] -doCounts 1 -GL 2 -doGlf 4
 angsd -b <list_of_bamfiles_from_ckpt_file> -ref <reference_genome> -out <angsd_dir/[basic_filter_downsampled0.50]> [-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -c 50 -baq1 -downSample 0.50] -doCounts 1 -GL 1 -doGlf 1
-Some explanation of the flags added to the end (default bahviors)
+Some explanation of the flags added to the end (default behaviors)
 + genotype likelihoods (GLs) are calculated with the algorithm used in SAMtools [-GL 1] (NT recommends this when data uncertainty is high)
 + GLs are output as binary [-doGlf 1]
 Should you choose to try new parameterizations after running one, remove any lines in the branch schema file that have already run (this prevents repetitive runs and wasting computational resources).

 The checkpoint file is updated with a list of the genotype likelihood files (one for each branching scheme).

 After these have been calculated, the default behaviors currently implemented in this output step are detailed below (in future, I may revise this step [the associated flag is given]):

 ALLELE FREQUENCIES
 + major and minor alleles are fixed [-doMaf 1]
 + posterior probabilities are calculated using a uniform prior [-doPost 2] (instead of a prior informed by frequencies, 1)
-+ both alleles are inferred from genotype likelihoods [-doMajorMinor 1] GENOTYPES
++ both alleles are inferred from genotype likelihoods [-doMajorMinor 1]

+GENOTYPES
 + genotypes (GTs) are called as major/minor alleles [-doGeno 9] (GTs printed as major/minor (1) + calculate posterior probabilities of all genotypes (8))
 + posterior probabilities use a uniform prior [-doPost 2]
 + genotypes will only be called if their posterior probability is greater than 0.75, otherwise it will be coded as missing data

 SNPS
 + snps are only called if they have a minor allele frequency above 0.05 [-minMaf 0.05] and a p-value below 0.10 [-SNP-pval 0.10]